JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/How_to_implement_a_new_algorithm.md

 end

 ```
-where `optimise!(p, batch)` is a function that will typically compute the gradient and update a neural network, or update tabular policy.
-What is inside the loop is free to be whatever you need.
+where `optimise!(p, batch)` is a function that will typically compute the gradient and update a neural network, or update a tabular policy.
+What is inside the loop is free to be whatever you need but it's a good idea to implement a `optimise!(p::YourPolicyType, batch::NamedTuple)` function for clarity instead of coding everything in the loop.
 This is further discussed in the next section on `Trajectory`s.
+An example of where this could be different is when you want to update priorities, see [the PER learner](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/main/src/ReinforcementLearningZoo/src/algorithms/dqns/prioritized_dqn.jl) for an example.

 ## ReinforcementLearningTrajectories